ibexa/documentation-developer/docs/commerce/cart/cart.md

 ### Widgets

 To customize your store, you can override the Twig templates and extend their logic.
-For more information, see [ Customize storefront layout](../../docs/templating/layout/customize_storefront_layout.md).
+For more information, see [Customize storefront layout](customize_storefront_layout.md).

 #### Main cart

 Main cart is the main user interface component of the cart.
-By defaault. it lists items selected for purchase and requested cart item quantities.
+By default, it lists items selected for purchase and requested cart item quantities.

 Users who visit the Main cart can remove individual items.